 On November 1, 2011, the sworn personnel of the Fire Department and Police Department participating in the FPP or PPP and hired before September 1, 2011, or after January 1, 1984, had an increase of 5% in their mandatory contributions into the Plans.
 The contribution is such that the new contribution is 12% of salary (without a designated beneficiary) or 13% of salary (with a designated beneficiary).
 Beginning in fiscal year 2012, there is a cap on the maximum amount of the City's contribution to the defined benefit pension funds measured as a percentage of payroll.
 The City's annual contribution to the funds may not exceed 35% of payroll of the participants in the three Plans in aggregate.
 In the event that this 35% cap is reached, the City will fund any overage for the first 12 month period from its reserves.
 If an overage exists during the 12 month period in which the City will fund the overage from the reserve, the City's Management must agree on an alternative method to reduce the overage.
 If no alternative is reached, beginning in the second 12 month period, the City and the participants will equally split the cost of the overage, subject only to a provision that employee contributions may not increase more than 5%.
-During fiscal year 2017, the City had an actuarial assessment conducted to review the pay cap.
-The assessment determined the City was at 21.1%, well within the cap.
+During the year ended June 30, 2018, the City contributions were \$51.9 million.